roblesm15/PR2024replicathon/README.md

 ## Getting Started

-Check out the [**introduction slides**](https://speakerdeck.com/merci/replicathon-2022) to review the goals and context for the event!
+Check out the [**introduction slides**](https://docs.google.com/presentation/d/1DJ_fO7CV5CIhxyFlwO8PxGSUQaIMT42x45HMy-pBdVQ/edit?usp=sharing) to review the goals and context for the event!
 If you're interested in learning more, links to relevant papers are included in the [Useful Links](#useful-links) section below.
 There are a couple ways that you can get started.

-1. **If you have R already installed and ready to go**, clone or download [this repository](https://github.com/kstreet13/PR2021replicathon) to your computer and open the `.qmd` files with [RStudio](https://rstudio.com/) or any other editor that you're comfortable using.
+- **If you have R and RStudio already installed and ready to go**, follow the RStudio project setup steps on slide 5 of [tutoral 0a](https://github.com/roblesm15/PR2024replicathon/blob/master/tutorials/0a_R_basics.pdf).
+- **Otherwise**, follow the instructions on slide 4 of [tutoral 0a](https://github.com/roblesm15/PR2024replicathon/blob/master/tutorials/0a_R_basics.pdf) to setup an account at [posit.cloud](https://posit.cloud/content/yours?sort=name_asc), then follow the Posit Cloud project setup steps on slide 5 of [tutoral 0a](https://github.com/roblesm15/PR2024replicathon/blob/master/tutorials/0a_R_basics.pdf).

 ## Reinforcement Questions